October 5, 2022

 The route down to Cadavedo seemed to sidewind the mountains, and was equal parts uneven ground and mud, which slowed our progress.
 And then, for a bit of time, the narrow dirt trench we were walking in paralleled a tall stone wall before eventually giving way to an old, poorly maintained forest road.

-Honestly, it didn’t really matter to the three of us that we were on an alternate route though.
-We were have a good time in each other’s company.
+This older route was on a poorly maintained dirt trail in a forest that required us to navigate over numerous downed trees and then around large flooded sections that resembled small wading pools.
+It honestly didn’t matter to the three of us that we were on an alternate route, though.
+We were having a good time in each other’s company.
 Besides, all roads lead to Santiago.
 No single way is right or wrong on this adventure.

 DO WE BACKTRACK?

-We forged ahead on the old Camino path, but when we finally rejoined the main route 45 minutes later, we discovered our little detour completely overshot the town of Cadavedo.
+We forged ahead on the old Camino path, but when we finally rejoined the main route 45 minutes later, we discovered our little detour had completely overshot the town of Cadavedo.
 We’d missed it!
 All the restaurants and water fountains were now behind us.

 And then it was time to bid them Buen Camino, as I set off toward Canelo, where I would stay the night without them.